umami-software/website/content/features.md

 ## Open-source

 Umami is open-source and licensed under the MIT license.
-The source code is availabe on [Github](https://github.com/mikecao/umami).
+The source code is available on [Github](https://github.com/mikecao/umami).